lincolnpoh/github-learning-repo/README.md

 - "git stash clear": This will clear and delete all the saved stash.

+- "git bisect start ": This command starts the bisect operation, which is an operation that allows us to find a bad commit in Git, which have introduced a bug into our project.
+It works by

+- "git bisect bad": This command allows us to mark the current HEAD, with the checked out branch, as a bad commit.
+This will tell git that right now, at this point in time, the current HEAD has a bug.
+We STILL DO NOT KNOW at this point in time, whether if the current commit was the main culprit.
+What we do know is that the bug exists in the current HEAD, so we mark it as bad.

+- "git bisect good [Insert target commit Id which is considered to be good.]": This command will tell Git that the specified commit ID is a good commit, which does not have bugs in it.
+Take note that if we execute this command without specifying any commit ID, we are telling Git that the current HEAD with the checked out branch is a good commit.
+Once we have identified both good and bad commits, Git will start with interective bisect, which changes the HEAD to a previous commit ID, where we then again identify whether that particular commit ID is a good or bad one.
+This goes on until there is no more steps left.
+Once we have identified the culprit commit ID, we will first end the bisect operation, with "git bisect reset".
+Next we have to find out what the code is that introduced the bug, with the "git show [Insert commit ID here]" command.
+Git will show us the diff, between the current HEAD and the bad commit.
+If we figured that particular line of code IS actually indeed the culprit, we can do a revert operation to UNDO that bad code.
+Finally, execute "git log" to ensure everything is expected and we're good to go again.

+- "git bisect log": This will show us the current bisect log during a bisect operation.

+- "git bisect reset": This command will abort the current bisect operation and reset the state back to where we started, before performing the bisect operation.

 ---------------------
 Good to know commands
 ---------------------

 - 'git config --global alias.[Insert shortcut keys or custom command keyword.
 Eg: ac] "[Insert command to execute.
 Eg: commit -am]"': This will allow us to setup a custom command, known as alias in the Git world, to execute the corresponding specified git command.
 For eg: By executing 'git config --global alias.ac "commit -am"', we could execute 'git ac "commit message"', which results in the same command as 'git commit -am "commit message"'.

 -----------------
 Git knowledge